s24575/alzheimer-classification/README.md

 If you are using VS-code install the extension https://marketplace.visualstudio.com/items?itemName=MarkLarah.pre-commit-vscode

-To make a dry-run of the pre-commits to see if your code passes run
+To make a dry-run of the pre-commits, to see if your code passes, run:
 ```
 pre-commit run --all-files
 ```

 ## Adding python packages
-Dependencies are handled by `poetry` framework, to add new dependency run
+Dependencies are handled by `poetry` framework, to add new a new dependency, run:
 ```
 poetry add <package_name>
 ```